 These are the Quick Filter menu items that appear only if the Quick Filter is on a dashboard:

 The remaining sections of each filter type control the style of quick filter.
 There are seven styles of discrete and three styles of continuous quick filter types available.
 An additional feature available directly from the quick filter is the ability to control the relevant values displayed directly from the desktop.
-Below diagram displays a small control (three bars).
+The below diagram displays a small control (three bars).

 Diagram of including all or relevant values :